kakhidzeketi/wish_ecommerce_success_factors/README.md

 ### Business Insights And Reccomendations

+## Top 10 Products
-- Analysis of the top 10 products by units sold and revenue suggests that women's products are among the strongest drivers of sales performance.
+* **Insight:** Analysis of the top 10 products by units sold and revenue suggests that women's products are among the strongest drivers of sales performance.
+* **Recommendation:** It will be good to concentrate marketing to women's products

 ![Top 10 products by Sold Items](visuals/Top10ByItemsSold.png)